-- The MLX-10D, MLX-20L, and MLX-28D display telephones, and the MLX-10 nondisplay telephones are available in three separate versions, each with the factory-set buttons in the language of choice. - The system can be programmed to operate in one of the languages, but an individual with an MLX telephone can override the system language by selecting any one of the three languages for his or her own telephone.
+- The 4400-Series telephones are available with factory-imprinted buttons in U.S. English or Canadian French. - The MLX-10D, MLX-20L, and MLX-28D display telephones, and the MLX-10 nondisplay telephones are available with factory-imprinted buttons in U.S. English, Canadian French, or Latin American Spanish. - The system can be programmed to operate in one of the languages, but an individual with a 4400-Series, MLX, or ETR telephone can override the system language by selecting any one of the three languages for his or her own telephone.